 Although death is universal the expression of grief varies greatly between different cultures and religions.
 It is important to acknowledge how this shapes an individual’s perception and experience of death.
-Cultural and religious beliefs about death help people cope with and express their grief, providing a sense of structure and routine in a chaotic and confusing time.
-When supporting a bereaved person of family, it is helpful to ensure you have an understanding of their particular customs and funeral rites.
+Cultural and religious beliefs help people cope with and express their grief, providing a sense of structure and routine at a chaotic and confusing time.
+When supporting a bereaved person or family, it is helpful to ensure you have an understanding of their particular customs and funeral rites.
 If you are unsure whether a bereaved individual has any religious or cultural beliefs that may affect their process, funeral arrangements or mourning, it is always best to ask rather than evade the questions.

 How a person grieves is unique to the mourner, but will often be informed by things such as:

 The Grief Encounter helpline, grieftalk can be contacted from 9am-9pm Monday-Friday.
 The grieftalk helpline number is 0808 802 0111, or you can chat online or even email us now, we are here to listen.